dini-ag-kim/avram/specification.md

 ## Validation rules

-*This section (rules how to validate records against Avram Schemas) have not fully been specified yet!*
+*Rules how to validate records against Avram Schemas have not fully been specified yet!*

 ### Record validation